gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 * On Linux: `/usr/share/kicad/library/`

 Each project can pull schematic symbols and footprints from two "tables" (groups) of libraries, _global libraries_ and _project libraries_.

+DigiKey maintains the [digikey-kicad-library](https://github.com/Digi-Key/digikey-kicad-library), a KiCAD schematic and footprint library of a large number of components that can be supplied by DigiKey.
+The aim of this library is to provide collection of visually consistent, accurate library parts that have been curated by the DigiKey team.
+The organization of the library follows the DigiKey familay taxonomy.

 ## Board Routing